INTERESTED IN BECOMING A VOLUNTEER MENTOR?

 What is a volunteer mentor?

-A mentor is a responsible adult volunteer who befriends and supports a child or young person who is in the care of the Department for Child Protection and Family Support.
+A mentor is a responsible adult volunteer who befriends and supports a child or young person who is in the care of the Department of Communities.
 These children and young people are aged between 9 and 17 years and may be living in residential group homes or foster care.
 Because they have experienced a difficult start in life, they need to form a positive stable relationship with a special friend who enjoys spending time with them and participating in activities that will help them to develop life skills.

 Why do some children and young people need a volunteer mentor?

-Most children and young people come into the care of the Department for Child Protection and Family Support due to abuse or chronic neglect, and others because have no responsible adult to care for them.
+Most children and young people come into the care of the Department due to abuse or chronic neglect, and others because have no responsible adult to care for them.
 They have all had experiences that most children and young people from loving homes have not been exposed to and are in need a supportive adult in their life - someone to guide them and make them feel good about themselves.

 Could I be a volunteer mentor?